OpenTechSchool/python-data-intro/core/notebook.md

 * In previous workshops we used `help()` to view help information in the Python interpreter.
 IPython Notebook makes this even simpler, you can just type the name of a Python function or module and end it with a `?`.
 Try it now, type `print?` into a cell and run it.

 * Using a nifty tool called NBViewer you can easily share IPython Notebooks on the internet, rendered as web pages (but still downloadable to play with in IPython.)
-Check out the [NBViewer home page](http://nbviewer.ipython.org/) or the [IPython Notebook gallery](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks) for some interesting starting points
+Check out the [NBViewer home page](http://nbviewer.ipython.org/) or the [IPython Notebook gallery](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks) for some interesting ones.

 ## Next Chapter